Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 Currently, most basic file system operations are supported.
 However, due to Alluxio implicit characteristics, please be aware that:

 * Files can be written only once, only sequentially, and never be modified.
-That means overriding a file is allowed, but a delete and then create combination is needed.
-For example, unlike the local file system, `cp srcFile dstFile` will fail with `dstFile already exists` exception when `dstFile` exists.
+That means overriding a file is allowed, and an explicit combination of delete and then create is needed.
+For example, `cp` command will fail when the destination file exists.
 * Alluxio does not have hard-link and soft-link concepts, so the commands like `ln` are not supported, neither the hardlinks number is displayed in `ll` output.
-* The user and group are mapped to the Unix user and group only when Alluxio is configured to use shell-based mapping, by setting `alluxio.security.group.mapping.class` to `ShellBasedUnixGroupsMapping`.
+* The user and group are mapped to the Unix user and group only when Alluxio is configured to use shell-based mapping, by setting `alluxio.security.group.mapping.class` to `ShellBasedUnixGroupsMapping` in `conf/alluxio-site.properties`.
 Otherwise `chown` and `chgrp` are no-ops, and `ll` will return the user and group as the one who started the alluxio-fuse process.

 ## Performance considerations